douglasdavis/TopLoop/README.md

 Boost is a small headache on `lxplus` like environments.
 In order to link with Boost, we must have a RootCore environment to help us out.
-It is suggested that have your RootCore area be the same as the `TLWorkArea`.
+It is suggested that have your RootCore area be above the `TLWorkArea` quoted above.
 The basic setup would be of the form:

     .
-    └── TLWorkingArea
+    └── AnalysisLand_Top2.3.44
         ├── RootCoreBin
-        ├── TopLoop
-        ├── TopLoopBuild
-        ├── TopLoopInstall
+        ├── TLWorkArea
         ├── rcSetup.csh
         └── rcSetup.sh

 With a proper `rcSetup`ed environment
-(e.g. `rcSetup,Top,2.3.44`), we can point CMake to the Boost
+(e.g. `rcSetup,Top,2.3.44`), we can point CMake to the Boost dependencies by running (in `$TL_BUILD`):
-dependencies:

     $ cmake -DCMAKE_INSTALL_PREFIX=$TL_INSTALL $TL_SOURCE \
       -DBoost_INCLUDE_DIR=$ROOTCOREBIN/include \